-- Frequently engaging with parents, including home visits where necessary - Support from learning mentors both within and outside of class - Providing mentoring and coaching - Short-term behaviour report cards - Long-term behaviour plans - Pupil support units - Engagement with local partners and agencies - Where the pupil has SEND, an assessment of whether appropriate provision is in place to support the pupil, and if the pupil has an EHC plan, contact with the LA to consider a review of the plan
+- Frequently engaging with parents

+- Support from learning mentors both within and outside of class

+- Providing mentoring and coaching

+- Short-term positive behaviour charts

+- Long-term behaviour plans (IBP)

+- Engagement with local partners and agencies

+- Where the pupil has SEND, an assessment of whether appropriate provision is in place to support the pupil, and if the pupil has an EHC plan, contact with the LA to consider a review of the plan

+- Inclusion Team referral

+- EP drop Ins

-A multi-agency assessment, such an early help assessment, that goes beyond a pupil's education will be considered where serious concerns about a pupil's behaviour exist.
+A multi-agency assessment, such as an early help assessment, that goes beyond a pupil's education will be considered where serious concerns about a pupil's behaviour exist.

-Behaviour curriculum
+PSHE curriculum

-Positive behaviour will be taught to all pupils as part of the behaviour curriculum, in order to enable them to understand what behaviour is expected and encouraged and what is unacceptable.
+Positive behaviour will be taught to all pupils as part of the PSHE curriculum, in order to enable them to understand what behaviour is expected and encouraged and what is unacceptable.
 Positive reinforcement will be used by staff where expectations are met to acknowledge good behaviour and encourage repetition.
-The behaviour curriculum will focus on defining positive behaviour and making it clear what this looks like, including the key habits and routines required by the school, e.g. lining up quietly outside the classroom before a lesson.
+The PSHE curriculum will focus on defining positive behaviour and making it clear what this looks like, including the key habits and routines.
 Pupils will be rewarded for demonstrating good behaviour through team points and Class Dojo points.
 Additionally, the school Owl awards system will be used in weekly assemblies to reinforce, promote and encourage positive behaviour.
-Children chosen by class teachers will receive a certificate for demonstrating one of our core values (mutual respect, confidence, responsibility, resilience, community involvement and independence) which support our behaviour curriculum.
+Children chosen by class teachers will receive a certificate for demonstrating one of our core values (mutual respect, confidence, responsibility, resilience, community involvement and independence) which support our PSHE curriculum.

 Routine will be used to teach and reinforce the expected behaviours of all pupils.
-Appropriate and reasonable adjustments to routines for pupils with additional needs, e.g.

-SEND, will be made.
+Appropriate and reasonable adjustments to routines for pupils with additional needs, e.g. SEND, will be made.
 Consistent and clear language will be used when acknowledging positive behaviour and addressing misbehaviour.